The 10 most important unanswered questions about Covid-19

 Put sanitizer in your pocket or bag always

-Drink hot water regularly
+Drink hot water

 Gargle of warm and salt water